 What makes diamond and Swarovski crystals very different from each other is their make-up.
-Diamonds are carbon atoms that form a crystal lattice structure with all the carbon atoms in an identical environment and orientation (crystalline structure).
-On the other hand, Swarovski crystals are melted glass (silicon dioxide) cooled down slowly, resulting in non-identical crystals.
+Diamonds are carbon atoms that form a crystal lattice structure with all the carbon atoms arranged in an identical crystalline structure).
+In contrast, Swarovski crystals are melted glass (silicon dioxide) cooled down slowly, resulting in non-identical crystals.

 Diamonds shine more brilliantly than Swarovski crystals.
 Diamond has a refractive index of 2.42, while Swarovski has a refractive index of 1.7.
 In gemology, the term "brilliance" refers to light reflection.
 The higher the refractive index, the more light is reflected.

 The Mohs scale of mineral hardness is a list that ranks minerals based on their scratch resistance.
 The higher the number, the harder the mineral.
 A diamond is ranked at 10, making it the hardest naturally-occurring substance.
 Swarovski crystals are not as hard as diamonds; they're ranked 6.5 to 7 on the Mohs scale.

 The price of Swarovski crystals varies depending on the type, size, and color of the stone.
 The prices can range from a few dollars to several hundred dollars.
 On the other hand, diamonds are much more expensive than Swarovski crystals.
 The price of a diamond depends on its carat weight, color, clarity, and cut.